The potential to transform healthcare has never been greater, but will require a new type of leader.Learn More

 Cultural transformation begins from within each individual leader.Learn More

 Meet our world-renowned faculty.Learn More

-In addition to addressing major health concerns such as cancer survivorship, obesity, autoimmune diseases, cardiac conditions, metabolic syndromes and mental health issues such as depression, integrative strategies have also been successful in improving:
+But it’s about more than just patient care.
+In addition to addressing major health concerns such as cancer survivorship, obesity, autoimmune diseases, cardiac conditions, metabolic syndromes and depression, integrative strategies have also been successful in improving:

-If you are interested in becoming one of the leaders who will help transform our healthcare system and improve the health of our nation, the Leadership Program in Integrative Healthcare at Duke University is for you.
+If you are interested in enhancing your skills as a leader who will help transform our healthcare system and improve the health of our nation, the Leadership Program in Integrative Healthcare at Duke University is for you.